affinda/affinda-python/docs/sync_operations.md

 Replace values for a data source.

-Replaces the list of all values in a mapping data source.
+Replaces the list of all values in a mapping data source
+Note: For large data sources (e.g. > 1000 values), it can take a few minutes after the request completes for the new values to be searchable.

 **Arguments**: